From LUSEM to Lund Business School

 What is an Institute - at LUSEM?

-Why does LUSEM choose to call something an 'Institute' and what does this mean in reality in the short and long term?
-There are many world-famous institutes for example Insitut Pasteur↗, Karolinska institutet (KI)↗ och Massachusetts Institute of Technology (MIT)↗.
+Why does LUSEM call something an 'Institute' and what does this mean in reality?
+There are many world-famous institutes, for example, Institut Pasteur↗, Karolinska institutet (KI)↗ och Massachusetts Institute of Technology (MIT)↗.
 The institutes within LUSEM are of a completely different kind.
-Firstly, today they are probably mostly an external marketing designation and secondly, a kind of title reward for one or a few researchers.
-Is there a common design for the concept 'Institute' and which is this?
-What decision-making power do these institutes have in relation to the established institutional structure?
+Firstly, today they are probably primarily an external marketing designation, and secondly, a sort of title reward for one or a few researchers.
+Is there a common design for the concept 'Institute'?
+What decision-making power do these institutes have with to the established institutional structure?
 Is it about supporting interdisciplinary efforts?

-It can be added that there are a number of what is called the 'Center for X or Y' within the subject Business Administration as well as within LUSEM and many other faculties.
+It can be added that there are several what is called the 'Center for X or Y' within the subject Business Administration and within LUSEM and many other faculties.
 More and more work is needed to understand how universities are organized and how they are governed.

 Green Business Institute

 It was initially mentioned that LUSEM has started three new institutes.
-According to my analysis, what is today the one called 'Sustainability Impact' is by far the most important.
+According to my analysis, 'Sustainability Impact' is the most important.
 However, this should be renamed 'The Green Business Insitute' (GBI).
-The reason for this is that the truly enormous transformation of companies and society that both the global and the local environmental problems entail - and require - has two sides, one with great opportunities for new companies and business models and one that is more critical of what is de facto done and what works and has an impact.
+The new name is because the genuinely enormous transformation of companies and society that both the global and the local environmental problems entail - and require - has two aspects.
+One with great opportunities for new companies and business models and one that is more critical of what is de facto done and what works and has an impact.

-Many universities and 'Business Schools' want to make a name for themselves in this field and it thus requires both large and smart investments within Lund Business School to succeed.
+Many universities and 'Business Schools' want to make a name for themselves in this field, and it thus requires both significant and innovative investments within Lund Business School to succeed.

-About some other areas att the department of Business Adminstration
+About some other areas at the department of Business Adminstration

-'Research policy' should primarily be moved outside Business Administration and also LUSEM.
+'Research policy' should be moved outside Business Administration and LUSEM.

-The subject today lies within the s 'Business administration' but does not belong there at all - it is a historical coincidence that this is the case.
-The subject can, as a suggestion, be moved with 'Economic History' to the Department of History.
+Today, the subject lies within the s 'Business administration' but does not belong there at all - it is a historical coincidence that this is the case.
+The subject can, as a suggestion, be moved with to the Department of History or elsewhere.

 Business Intelligence and Culture

-The part of Research Policy that is based on the late Stevan Dedijer's pioneering work in 'Business intelligence' must remain and be developed significantly, which requires additional skills and new design.
+The part of Research Policy based on the late Stevan Dedijer's pioneering work in 'Business intelligence' must remain and be developed significantly, requiring additional skills and new design.
 Increased competence within BI strengthens Lund Business School's profile.
+Open Source Intelligence (OSINT)↗ is a 'new' important area which has a given place in the profile of the subject.
 See also an 'editorial about BI', (Pdf) by Klaus Solberg Søilen in the Journal of Intelligence Studies in Business (2021 no. 2).
 The subject needs its own professorship as soon as possible.

 Economists need to become more broadly educated.
-It is important to know the history of one's subject, not least because one then, perhaps, becomes a little more open to that today 'truths' in many cases are temporary and will soon be replaced by other insights.
-But culture and education in a broader sense should also have a clear place in an economics education.
+It is vital to know the history of one's subject, not least because one then, perhaps, becomes a little more open to that today 'truths' in many cases are temporary and will soon be replaced by other insights.
+But culture and education in a broader sense should also have a clear place in the education of economics.

-A radical reorientation of 'Informatics' could already within a few years significantly strengthen LUSEM's digital competence and profile.
-Broad in-house training is needed.
-The field 'Research policy', which today is a subgroup at the department of Business Administration, does not belong there at all - it is a historical coincidence - and it should be moved outside LUSEM, maybe to 'Economic history'.
-The subject 'Business intelligence' based on the late Stevan Dedijer's pioneering work should remain, but then new competence must be added.
+A radical reorientation of 'Informatics' could already, within a few years, significantly strengthen LUSEM's digital competence and profile.
+Comprehensive in-house training is needed.
+The field 'Research policy', which today is a subgroup at the department of Business Administration, does not belong there at all - it is a historical coincidence - and it should be moved outside LUSEM.
+The subject 'Business intelligence' based on the late Stevan Dedijer's pioneering work should remain, but new competence must be added.

 Critical Management Studies (CMS)